 Typical Early Retirement Withdrawal Rules

-Under IRS rules, you'll normally have to face a 10 percent early withdrawal penalty for a traditional IRA or 401(k) withdrawal – on top of the taxes due on the distribution – when you're not at least 59 1/2.
-Since you pay taxes on your contributed Roth IRA or 401(k) funds in the tax year during which you invest them, qualified early withdrawals from Roth retirement accounts usually don't incur the 10 percent penalty.
-However, when the money you've withdrawn includes earnings along with contributed funds, then you'll need to pay the penalty alongside income taxes on those earnings.
+You'll face a 10-percent early withdrawal penalty for traditional IRA or 401(k) withdrawals – on top of the taxes due on the distribution – if you're not at least age 59 1/2 when you take them.
+Qualified early withdrawals from Roth retirement accounts don't incur the 10-percent penalty because you pay taxes on your contributed Roth IRA or 401(k) funds in the tax year in which you made them.

 The Coronavirus and Early Withdrawals

-As part of the benefits the CARES Act has provided during the pandemic, you'll find that you can avoid the 10 percent penalty on traditional IRA and 401(k) withdrawals through some COVID-19 exemptions.
-The eligibility includes you or an immediate family member having a positive COVID test as well as a provision for those who have faced adverse financial consequences through events like having to quarantine, losing your job, lack of childcare, not having childcare due to school closures and similar causes.
+The CARES Act provides that you can avoid the 10-percent penalty on traditional IRA and 401(k) withdrawals through some COVID-19 exemptions as well.
+Eligibility factors include you or an immediate family member having a positive COVID test, as well as a provision for those who have faced adverse financial consequences through events like having to quarantine, losing your job, or not having childcare due to school closures and similar causes.
 IRS Notice 2020-50 offers a full rundown of COVID-19 hardships that qualify.

-If you qualify under one of these guidelines, then you could take out as much as $100,000 from your retirement plans early without the penalty.
-This is a total limit, so you could pull those funds from multiple retirement accounts if needed.
-You'll just need to make sure you take the money out in 2020 between Jan.
+You could take out as much as $100,000 from your retirement plans early without the penalty in 2020 if you qualified.
+This is a total limit, so you could pull those funds from multiple retirement accounts if necessary.
+But you had to take the withdrawals between Jan.
 1 and Dec.
-30 as early withdrawals outside these dates won't qualify under the CARES Act provisions.
+30, 2020 to qualify under the CARES Act provisions.

 What to Expect With Taxes

-Unless you've only withdrawn contributed funds from a Roth account, the money taken out of your retirement account early usually qualifies as income subject to income taxes.
-This means that you'll report this amount alongside regular employment and self-employment income on your taxes to calculate your taxable income and taxes due for the year.
-Due to this, those extra funds might send you into another tax bracket and owe additional taxes.
+Money taken from your retirement account early usually qualifies as income that's subject to taxation unless you've only withdrawn contributed funds from a Roth account.
+This means that you must report this amount alongside regular employment and self-employment income on your tax return to calculate your taxable income and taxes due for the year.
+Those extra funds could send you into a higher tax bracket and you would owe additional taxes as a result.

-The good news is that the CARES Act allows for more lenience when it comes to paying back the withdrawn money and avoiding taxes on COVID-related early retirement plan distributions.
-Rather than report the distributions in full on the tax return you file in 2021, you can spread them across three years to make the tax burden easier to handle.
-This provision means that 401(k) owners won't need to automatically have 20 percent of their withdrawal withheld for taxes like usual.
-Further, you can recontribute retirement plan funds over those three years to avoid taxes on them altogether.
+But the CARES Act has your back here, too.
+It allows for more lenience when it comes to paying back the withdrawn money and avoiding taxation on COVID-related early retirement plan distributions.
+Rather than report the distributions in full on the 2020 tax return you filed in 2021, you can spread the withdrawals over three tax years.
+And you can recontribute retirement plan funds over those three years to avoid taxes on them altogether.

 Taking Early Retirement Plan Withdrawals

-Once you're ready to start the process of requesting an early retirement plan withdrawal, contact your plan administrator to first ensure that such withdrawals are permitted, especially if you're dealing with a 401(k) account.
-Know that you may only get access to a certain amount of vested funds in such accounts.
-It's also worth talking to an accountant or financial advisor to learn if you feel concerned about the future tax implications of the withdrawal to do some tax planning.
+Contact your plan administrator to ensure that early withdrawals are permitted, especially if you're dealing with a 401(k) account.
+You may only have access to a certain amount of vested funds in such accounts.
+It's also worth talking to an accountant or financial advisor about the future tax implications of the withdrawal to do some tax planning.

 You can then expect to either complete a paper withdrawal request form or log in to your retirement plan management website to request the funds.
-Be prepared to give a reason for the early withdrawal request, specify how you'd like the money (such as a check, electronic funds transfer or rollover) and note whether you'd like taxes withheld now.
+Be prepared to give a reason for the early withdrawal request.
+Specify how you'd like to receive the money, such as by check, electronic funds transfer or a rollover.
+Note whether you'd like taxes withheld now.

 References